 In Oregon, you request a civil standby through your local police department.

-- If there is a dispute, the item in question remains at the property and the respondent must take further legal action to establish ownership.
+If there is a dispute, the item in question remains at the property.
+The respondent then must take further legal action to establish ownership.

 This last point is especially important as it illustrates one of the key limitations of a civil standby.
 There are specific things a police officer will and will not do in this process.

-As said, if there is a disagreement about ownership, the parties must settle that at a later date.
-In this case, you will want to talk with your divorce attorney.
+- If there is a disagreement about ownership, you must settle that at a later date.
+In this situation, you likely want to talk with your divorce attorney.
 You may have to pursue an enforceable court order to collect items in dispute.

-If the time exceeds 20 minutes and the respondent refuses to leave or become uncooperative, they can be arrested for violating the restraining order.
+- If the time exceeds 20 minutes and the respondent refuses to leave or becomes uncooperative, they can be then arrested for violating the restraining order.

 In cases where restraining orders come into play, a civil standby can be a useful tool.
 Especially from a practical standpoint, as it can gain you access to items you need that may have been left behind.
 That said, it’s important to know what they can and can’t do, whichever side you find yourself on.

 Related Reading: Writs of Assistance, Divorce, and Child Custody: What to Know